apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 12. Enter a PromQL query.
 For example if you want to add a graph showing the total number of responses over time enter `trafficserver_responses_total` and press Shift + Enter.
   ![New Graph](images/new-graph.png)
 13. Click on Apply to add the graph to your dashboard.
 You can similarly make add more graphs to your dashboard to suit your needs.
 To learn more about Grafana click [here](https://grafana.com/docs/grafana/latest/)

+### Helm Chart

+Helm Chart is provided.
+You can delete the namespace of `trafficserver-test` and `monitoring-layer` created above and continue the tutorial by following instructions [here](../charts/README.md).
+The curl commands [here](#checking-results) will continue to work.